Images and symbols of a journey and the things we put behind us when we move forward.

 While I was making the quilt, every individual block took me to a faraway place, a once upon a time place, and above all, a still place.

-On silence, solitude, birdsong, and scattered showers in the gully.
+On silence, solitude, birdsong, and scattered showers in our gully.